-To identify the best car insurance companies, CarInsurance.com surveyed current policyholders of the 20 largest carriers.
-Their car insurance reviews show how companies handled claims, performed on customer service, ranked on value for the price and if their website and apps were considered useful and easy to use.
+To identify the best car insurance companies, the team of experts at CarInsurance.com, lead by Senior Consumer Analyst Penny Gusner, commissioned and analyzed a survey of current policyholders of the 20 largest carriers.
+The customers' car insurance reviews show how companies handled claims, performed on customer service, ranked on value for the price and if the carrier website and apps were considered useful and easy to use.
 These rankings of top car insurance companies will help you determine which auto insurance company best suits your needs.
-For some price may be the biggest consideration, while for others, it may be customer service.
+For some, price may be the biggest consideration, while for others, it may be customer service.

 In the charts below, you'll see auto insurance reviews that outline how the nation's 20 largest car insurance companies rank on these metrics, based on a survey of more than 3,700 customers nationwide.
 Scores are out of 100.
 Enter a major carrier name in the search field to see results for a specific company.